-As a child develops, they can hold and manipulate tools (eg. spoons, pencils or scissors) in a controlled manner.
+As a child develops their fine motor ability, they can hold and manipulate tools (eg. spoons, pencils or scissors) in a controlled manner.
 For precise control, this requires the use of the thumb, index and third fingers to hold the tool and some stability of the fourth and fifth fingers.
 Dynamic finger movements are achieved when stability of the shoulder, elbow and wrist are developed (proximal to distal stability).

 You will find further explanations and lots of activity suggestions for the development of fine motor skills below.